 Present in the graphics loaded into RAM during the first scene of this level.
 Although it is not present in the final version of the game, it's possible that earlier versions required you to dodge these barriers.

 The motorbike-riding sprites for Axel, Blaze, Sammy/Skate, and Zan are also in the ROM, except the pointers for loading the graphics were altered and the data in the levels wasn't updated, resulting in the game trying to load graphics no longer in that spot of the ROM, causing slowdown.

-Zan actually went through a huge change during production, which can be seen in some pre-release shots.
+Zan actually went through a huge change during production, which can be seen in some pre-release shots and in motion on the Sega Video Magazine #January 1994.
 The following five frames are found in the Japanese ROM, uncompressed: